sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 "Seething with sexuality, darkness and humour" –  *Radio Times*\
 "A version that will have a life beyond this production" –  *The Guardian*

 *Hedda Gabler* plays at the Bridewell Theatre from 8-12 July 2025.
+The box office will open soon.

-This amateur production of *Hedda Gabler*, in a version by Patrick Marber, is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. www.concordtheatricals.co.uk
+This amateur production of *Hedda Gabler*, in a version by Patrick Marber, is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. [www.concordtheatricals.co.uk](https://www.concordtheatricals.co.uk/)